Exchange graphs and Ext quivers: Introduction

 \section{Introduction}

-One key to understanding a triangulated category $\D$ is to understand its t-structures.
-Every (bounded) t-structure carries an abelian category sitting inside it, known as its heart.
-The classical way to understand relations between different t-structures, or their hearts, is via tilting in the sense of Happel-Reiten-Smal\o.
-We will be especially interested in the case where the hearts are finite, i.e. are generated by finitely many simple objects, and in `simple' tilting, i.e. where the t-structures essentially differ by one rigid simple object (see Section~\ref{sec:tilting} for a more precise definition).
-In particular, the relationship of simple tilting makes the set of hearts in $\D$ into an oriented graph, called the exchange graph $\EG(\D)$.

-We focus on certain triangulated categories arising in representation theory, namely, the bounded derived category $\D(Q)$ of an acyclic quiver $Q$ and the finite-dimensional derived category $\D(\qq{N})$ of the Calabi-Yau-$N$ Ginzburg algebra $\qq{N}$ associated to $Q$ (\cite{G}).
-In the Calabi-Yau-3 case, such differential graded algebras, more generally associated to quivers with potential, originally arose in studying the local geometry of Calabi-Yau 3-folds.
-They also arise in mirror symmetry; for example, when $Q$ is of type $A_n$, Khovanov-Seidel-Thomas (\cite{KS},\cite{ST}) identify $\D(\qq{N})$ inside the derived Fukaya category of Lagrangian submanifolds of the Milnor fibre of a singularity of type $A_n$.
+In this paper, we study three closely related triangulated categories associated to an acyclic quiver $Q$.
+These are the bounded derived category $\D(Q)$, and, for any $N\geq 3$, the finite-dimensional derived category $\D(\qq{N})$ of the \CY{N} Ginzburg algebra $\qq{N}$ (\cite{G}) and the cluster category $\C{N-1}{Q}$.
+The later is defined as a quotient of $\D(Q)$ by a certain cluster shift (see Section~\ref{sec:cluster} for details), but may also be regarded as a quotient of the perfect derived category $\per(\qq{N})$ by $\D(\qq{N})$, using the natural \CY{N} version of Amiot's construction (\cite{A},\cite{Guo1}).
+In the case $N=3$, categories like $\D(\qq{N})$, more generally associated to quivers with potential, originally arose in studying the local geometry of Calabi-Yau 3-folds, hence the CY label.
+They also arise on the other side of mirror symmetry; for example, when $Q$ is of type $A_n$, Khovanov, Seidel and Thomas (\cite{KS},\cite{ST}) identified $\D(\qq{N})$ inside the derived Fukaya category of the Milnor fibre of an $A_n$ singularity.

-Note that there are canonical finite hearts $\nzero$ in $\D(Q)$ and $\zero$ in $\D(\qq{N})$ and we will study the `principal' components $\EGp(Q)$ and $\EGp(\qq{N})$ of their respective exchange graphs that contain these canonical hearts.
-It is possible that these components actually consist of all finite hearts, but we do not know whether this is true in general.
-Nevertheless, we will prove (Theorem~\ref{ppthm:psp}) that any heart in $\EGp(Q)$ is finite, all its simples are rigid and there is a dual set of projectives (or equivalently a silting object \cite{KV}), which mutates when the heart tilts.
-The operation of repeated tilting with respect to the same simple (up to shift) gives rises to the notion of lines in the exchange graph (Definition~\ref{def:line}), which further determines the notions of convexity and cyclic completion (Definition~\ref{def:convex}) of subgraphs.
+One key to understanding triangulated categories such as $\D(Q)$ and $\D(\qq{N})$ is to understand the collection of their (bounded) t-structures.
+Each (bounded) t-structure carries an abelian category sitting inside it, known as its heart.
+The hearts of nearby t-structures are related by tilting, in the sense of Happel-Reiten-Smal\o, and the most elementary tilt is with respect to a single rigid simple object in the heart (see Section~\ref{sec:tilting} for more details).
+The relationship of simple tilting gives the set of t-structures/hearts in $\D$ the structure of an oriented graph, which we call the exchange graph $\EG(\D)$.
+The operation of repeated tilting with respect to the same simple (up to shift) gives the graph a sort of linear structure, which will play an important role in this paper.